 What if I am late and I miss the ride?

-At our discretion Uluru Segway Tours reserves the right to refuse participation of late arrivals.
-Please arrive to check in with us 20 minutes before the tour begins.
+At our discretion Uluru Segway Tours reserves the right to refuse participation of late arrivals, due to this please arrive to check in with us 10 minutes before the tour begins.

 Can I take photos while riding a Segway?

-Throughout the tour our enthusiastic guide will stop and show you all of the best places to get some amazing photos.
-When the Segway’s are moving it’s best to keep your hands firmly on the handle bars.
-There are a number of culturally sensitive sites around Uluru that cannot be photographed.
+Throughout the tour you will be able to stop for photographs as our enthusiastic guide shows you the best places to get some amazing photos.
+It’s best to keep your hands firmly on the handle bars, whilst the Segway is moving.
+Around Uluru you are asked not to photograph sites that are considered culturally sensitive.
 Your experienced guide will help you to discover where these sites are.